iSET-LAB/iSET-LAB.github.io/_pages/join.md

 ### **Skills & Competencies**
 - Strong motivation and passion for *interdisciplinary research*.
 - Excellent *written and verbal communication* skills.
-- Proficiency in one or more programming languages: Python, R, C#, C++, MATLAB.
+- Proficiency in one or more programming languages like *Python, R, C#, C++, MATLAB*.

 ### **Preferred Skills** *(Not Mandatory, but a Plus!)*
-- Experience in Human Factors, Game Engines, Machine/Deep Learning, Generative AI, MR/VR/AR or relevant field.
+- Experience in *Human Factors, Game Engines, Machine/Deep Learning, Generative AI, MR/VR/AR* or relevant field.
 - Proficiency in software like *Unity, Revit, Navisworks, Trimble RealWorks*.

 ---